goooseman/sample-chat-frontend/README.md

 ### Quick start

 - `npm start` to start the project in development mode
+- `npm run start:local` to start the project in development mode and use `localhost:8090` as a backend url.
+Use it, if you have an instance of [sample-chat-backend](https://github.com/goooseman/sample-chat-backend) running on your machine.
+- `docker-compose up` to start the project locally and start [sample-chat-backend](https://github.com/goooseman/sample-chat-backend) automatically.
+Use it to preview the project without internet access.
 - `npm run storybook` to start [storybook](#storybook-) in development mode
 - `npm run build:prod` to build the project in production mode to the `/dist` folder.
 Use `npm run serve:app` to serve this folder locally with HTTPS support.
 - `npm run build:storybook` to build the storybook in production mode to the `/storybook-static` folder.
 Use `npm run serve:storybook` to serve this folder locally with HTTPS support.